Survey: 70% of CFOs Exploring Layoff Alternatives; Salary Freezes Most Popular

 Additional topics CFOs were surveyed on include violation or renegotiation of covenants and the hiring of outside advisors.
-Full survey results, and historical data comparisons, are available here or from Nicole Madison at firstname.lastname@example.org.
+Check here for Full survey results, and historical data comparisons, or from Nicole Madison at email@example.com.

 This quarter, the CFO Outlook Survey, conducted by Financial Executives International and Baruch College's Zicklin School of Business, interviewed 334 corporate CFOs electronically from March 3 through March 9.
 CFOs from both public and private companies and from a broad range of industries, revenues and geographic areas, including some off-shore companies, are represented.
 Survey respondents are members of Financial Executives International.

 Financial Executives International has been conducting surveys gauging the country's economic outlook from the perspective of CFOs for more than eleven years.